ligato/docs/docs/plugins/linux-plugins.md

 ### TAP

 The TAP interface is a virtual network kernel interface that simulates a link-layer device.
-TAP interfaces are not directly created by the vpp-agent.
+TAP interfaces are not directly created by the VPP agent.
 They are automatically put to the host OS default namespace by VPP after the VPP-TAP interface is created.
 The [VPP interface proto][vpp-interface-proto] for the TAP interface includes the `host_if_name` that defines the host name of the Linux TAP interface that is created.

 After the VPP-TAP interface is created, the Linux interface can be modified by the Linux interface plugin.
 IP and MAC addresses can be set, or the interface can be moved to a different namespace.